CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 The kid fired.
 Sharp sound filled the bank.
 Smythe jerked forward, staggered and fell headlong.

 Horton gasped, dropped his right arm swiftly in a desperate attempt for his gun.
-The kid swerved; sound. again blasted the walls.
+The kid swerved; sound again blasted the walls.
 The guard’s fingers uncurled, and the half-drawn gun dropped with a clatter to the floor.
 He followed it, shuddered and lay still.

 But even as the reverberation of gunfire echoed from the marble, a new sound blasted with insistent clamor.
 The urgent shout of the alarm bell.

 The kid shoved his gun at the frightened teller.
 “You lousy son,” he screamed.
-“You asked for it” A single shot pierced the stridency of the alarm.
+“You asked for it.”
+A single shot pierced the stridency of the alarm.
 Henry Green, his foot still on the buzzer, crumpled out of sight.

 The kid backed toward the door, the smoking pistol covering his retreat.
 “You!” he stabbed at George.
 “Get the hell out there into the car.
 And no funny work.
 Understand?”

 “I—I understand.”
-Ashen-faced, the breath sobbing in his lungs, the chauffeur stumbled out into the light
+Ashen-faced, the breath sobbing in his lungs, the chauffeur stumbled out into the light.

 The gunman waited until he heard him open the car door.
 Then he spun around, raced for the limousine, flung himself into the back seat “Drive like hell!
 I’ll tell you where to go.”